 There is no reason why Company Title buildings should not be converted to Strata Title.
-Converting Company Title to Strata Title may be in the financial interests of all existing shareholders.
-This is particularly relevant in the current financial market, where standard banks are now taking a harsher line in respect of lending to prospective owners of Company Title shares.
+Indeed, converting Company Title to Strata Title may be in the financial interests of all existing shareholders.
+This is particularly relevant in the current financial market, where banks are taking a harsher line about lending to prospective owners of Company Title shares.

-Talk to the Shareholders at the General Meeting to see what they are interested in.
-This step will allow you to ascertain the general level of interest and engagement of Shareholders and is cost free.
+The Board should talk to the Shareholders at the General Meeting about whether they are interested in converting the Company Title building to Strata Title.
+This step will allow you to ascertain the general level of interest and engagement of Shareholders.

-Our view is to always get a 100% of Shareholders to vote in favour of the conversion process for the following reasons:
+Our view is that it is best to always get a 100% of Shareholders to vote in favour of the conversion process for the following reasons:

-- If you have one or two Members who are not in favour of the resolution, that may be because there is a concern that the Shareholder’s right to occupy their unit would be adversely affected by the proposes strata title stricture.
-This may result in costly litigation against the Company.
+- Even if, you have only one or two Members who are not in favour of the resolution, perhaps because they are concerned their right to occupy their unit will be adversely affected by the proposed strata title re-structure, this opposition may result in costly litigation against the Company.

-- Furthermore, as a matter of practicality if a Member is against any proposed resolution, and has a mortgage over their shares, they can refuse to cooperate with the Company in obtaining the mortgagee’s consent.
+- Furthermore, if any Member is against any proposed resolution, and they have a mortgage over their shares, they can refuse to cooperate with the Company in obtaining the mortgagee’s consent to the re-structure.

 Once the general position of Shareholders has been ascertained the following steps should be considered: